RaphaelPereira88/organise_photo.py/README.md

 # organise_photo.py
-program that will sort your pictures according to the city name. it will create a file for each city and transfer the pictures according to where those pictures have been taken
+program that will sort your pictures according to the city name where the pictures have been taken.  this will work only if the city name is in the pic name and between 2 "_".